ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP server checks if the identified resource supports WebTransport sessions.
 If the resource does not, the server SHOULD reply with status code 404 ({{Section 6.5.4 of !RFC7231}}).
-To accept a WebTransport session the server replies with 2xx status code.
-Before accepting a session, a server MUST ensure that it authorizes use of the session by the site identified in the `Origin` header.
+If it does, it MAY accept the session by replying with a 2xx series status code, as defined in Section 15.3 of {{!SEMANTICS=I-D.ietf-httpbis-semantics}}.
+The WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.

 From the client's perspective, a WebTransport session is established when the client receives a 200 response.
 From the server's perspective, a session is established once it sends a 200 response.
-Both endpoints MUST NOT send any WebTransport frames on a given session before that session is established.
+Both endpoints MUST NOT send any WebTransport capsules on a given session before that session is established.

 ## Limiting the Number of Simultaneous Sessions